6 Fun Things to do in Southeastern Connecticut

 Best season to visit: summer

 How to get here: Rocky Neck is located at 244 W Main St in Niantic, CT.
 Parking fees are in effect from mid-April until late September.
-Weekends are $13 per resident car/$22 per non-resident car.
-Weekdays are $9.00 per resident car/$15 per non resident car.
-Those arriving after 4:00pm will receive a discount.
+Weekends are $22 per non resident car.
+Weekdays are $15.00 per nonresident car.
+Those arriving after 4:00pm will receive a discount ($7 fee).

 2. Devil’s Hopyard State Park

-This beautiful 860 acre state park is home to numerous hiking trails, a stunning waterfall, and a covered bridge.
+This beautiful 860 acre state park is home to several miles of hiking trails, a stunning waterfall, and a covered bridge.
 The park is especially beautiful during fall foliage season.
-Fall is the perfect time to take in the true beauty of the forests.
+Autumn is the perfect time to take in the true beauty of the forests as the leaves turn a brilliant medley of yellow, orange, and red hues.
 In addition, photography of the bridge with the autumn leaves in the background can’t be beat.

-Best season to visit: fall for the brilliant tree colors
+Best season to visit: fall for the brilliant leaves

 How to get here: Devil’s Hopyard is located at 366 Hopyard Rd in East Haddam, CT.
 There is a large free parking lot.